memakura/seq2sprite/README-en.md

 ### Windows (Use seq2sprite.bat)

-1. Double click `seq2sprite-s2.bat`.
-If you are using Windows 10, you will see a warning message for the first time.
+1. Double click `seq2sprite-s2.bat` (or `seq2sprite-s3.bat` for Scratch 3).
+    - If you are using Windows 10, you will see a warning message for the first time.
 Click "More info" and then select "Run anyway".
+    - **Wait until the opened (black) window is automatically closed.**
+    - Do not run the script again before the window is closed.
-1. A folder named `work` will be created. **Wait until the opened (black) window is automatically closed.** If you are using Windows10, `work.sprite2` will also be created, and it can be imported to Scratch 2.
-For Scratch 3, run `seq2sprite-s3.bat` and it creates `work.sprite3`.
+1. A folder named `work` will be created.
+If you are using Windows10, `work.sprite2` (or `work.sprite3`) will also be created, and it can be imported to Scratch.

+    (**The following steps are for Windows 7, 8, 8.1 users**)
-1. **Only for Win7, 8, 8.1 users:** Double click `work` folder, select all the files inside, open a menu by right click, and select "Compressed (zipped) Folder" option from the "Send To" options.
-Then, change the name `work.zip` to `work.sprite2` or `work.sprite3` depending on the version of Scratch, and move the file oudside of the `work` folder.
+1. Double click `work` folder and select all the files inside.
+1. Move cursor on the selected files and open a menu by right click.
+1. Select "Compressed (zipped) Folder" option from the "Send To" options.
+It will generate `work.zip`.
+1. Change the name of `work.zip` to `work.sprite2` or `work.sprite3` depending on the version of Scratch, and move the file oudside of the `work` folder.

 ### Mac, Linux, Windows bash (mingw, cygwin, subsystem) (Use seq2sprite.sh)